 A large part of the itinerary takes place along the paved road, which connects the village of Imèr with the hut of Rifugio Fonteghi, called SP 221.
-However, given the absolute quite characterizing the area, the stretch along the road have neither a negative impact on the beauty nor the peace of the loop.
+However, given the absolute quiet characterizing the area, the stretch along the road has neither a negative impact on the beauty nor the peace of the loop.

-The trail starts from the location of Pòit, located along the road that from Mezzano leads to the picturesque pastures of San Giovanni.
+The trail starts from the location of Pòit (1,185 m asl), located along the road that from Mezzano leads to the picturesque pastures of San Giovanni.
 From Pòit, follow the Signpost No. 726 towards the hut called Rifugio Fonteghi.
 After crossing the green meadows of Ìneri, the gravel road becomes a comfortable path that descends along the forest leading straight to the stream of Noana, on the bottom of the valley.

 Once crossed the dam, the route follows a small path that goes up along the slopes of the lake, touching the pastures of San Giovanni, and converging into the Signpost No. 728, which leads directly back to the starting point.

 Although this hike is not demanding and suitable for everyone, we recommend avoiding it to those who suffer from vertigo.
 In fact, both the passage on the Tibetan bridge and the one on the dam, although extremely protected and safe, might result in being quite exposed.